paulgrbr/hivehive-esp32/ESP32-CAM/README.md

 **Flashing process (detailed):**
 1. Download the newest `firmware.bin` from the Releases section.
 2. Open the [ESPWebTool](https://esptool.spacehuhn.com/) in Chrome/Edge.
 3. Click **Connect** and select the serial port of your ESP32-CAM (usually shows up as USB-Serial).
 4. Choose **Flash Firmware** and select the downloaded `firmware.bin`.
+5. Leave offset at '''#0'''
-5. Start the flashing process and wait until the tool reports success.
+6. Start the flashing process and wait until the tool reports success.
-6. Restart the ESP32-CAM after flashing completes.
+7. Restart the ESP32-CAM after flashing completes.

 ---